Explore Japan's Cultural Heritage

 Accommodation: Ski resorts, mountain lodges.

-Specialties: Seafood donburi, soup curry, and soft-serve ice cream.
+Specialties: Seafood donburi, soup curry, soft-serve ice cream.

 Okinawa

-Activities: Enjoy the beautiful beaches, explore Shuri Castle, and experience the unique Ryukyu culture and history.
+Activities: Enjoy beautiful beaches, explore Shuri Castle, and experience unique Ryukyu culture and history.

 Accommodation: Resorts, guesthouses.

-Specialties: Goya champuru (bitter melon stir-fry), Okinawan soba, awamori (local spirit).
+Specialties: Goya champuru, Okinawan soba, awamori local spirit.

-Activities: Visit the Hiroshima Peace Memorial Park and Museum, and take a ferry to Miyajima Island to see the floating Torii gate of Itsukushima Shrine.
+Activities: Visit Peace Memorial Park and Museum, take ferry to Miyajima Island to see floating Torii gate.

-Accommodation: Hotels near the Peace Park, traditional Ryokans on Miyajima Island.
+Accommodation: Hotels near Peace Park, traditional Ryokans on Miyajima.

 Nagano

-Activities: Visit the historic Zenko-ji Temple, ski or hike in the Japanese Alps, and enjoy the Jigokudani Monkey Park.
+Activities: Visit historic Zenko-ji Temple, ski or hike in Japanese Alps, enjoy Jigokudani Monkey Park.

 Accommodation: Ski lodges, ryokans.